CINCINNATI - It was the day a hurricane hit Cincinnati.

-CINCINNATI - A surprisingly fierce wind storm from Hurricane Ike threw a knockout punch at the Tri-State on Sept.
-14, 2008, cutting power to nearly 90 percent of Duke Energy customers and paralyzing some neighborhoods and communities for up to a week.
+A fierce, howling wind storm from Hurricane Ike threw a knockout punch at the Tri-State on Sept.
+14, 2008, cutting power to nearly 90 percent of Duke Energy customers and paralyzing neighborhoods and communities for as long as seven or eight days.

-Some 782,000 of Duke's 900,000 customers in the region lost power on that day.
+Some 782,000 of Duke's 900,000 customers in the region lost power on that day because of felled trees and power lines.
 Restoring it would take an army of Duke technicians and lots of time.
-Some lucky customers came back online in 24 or 48 hours, but some had to wait and persevere for much longer.
+Some lucky customers came back online in 24 or 48 hours, but some had to wait and persevere for a week or more.

 Wind gusts topped 70 mph and set a record of 74 mph at CVG, according to the National Weather Service.
 That was nearly the force of a Category 1 hurricane (sustained winds of 74-95 mph).
 Unofficially, higher wind gusts were recorded in West Chester (84 mph), Lebanon (78 mph) and Wilmington (77 mph).
 Sustained winds (averaged over a two-minute period) topped 50 mph across the area with the highest at 54 mph.

-Five people were killed by falling trees, including a single mother of two sitting at her computer in Mount Healthy, a couple riding motorcycles in Hueston Woods State Park and two others in nearby Indiana.
+Five people were killed by falling trees, including a single mother of two sitting at her computer in her Mount Healthy home, a couple riding motorcycles in Hueston Woods State Park and two others in nearby Indiana.

 When an 80-foot maple fell on a home in Franklin Township, one family member said "it sounded like a bomb exploded."